urre/og-rescrape/README.md

 This plugin programatically forces a rescrape.
 Just click the button in wp-admin.

 ## Install from WordPress Plugin directory
-1. Install plugin from the WordPress Plugin directory (coming soon..)
+1. Install plugin from the [WordPress Plugin directory](https://wordpress.org/plugins/open-graph-rescrape/)

 ## Install via [WordPress Packagist](http://wpackagist.org/)
 1. Add ``"wpackagist-plugin/og-rescrape": "*"`` to your composer.json